 Central Europe also finds itself privileged of standing in a position of balance in the fight against the adversaries, the Asian East being more inclined to succumb to Lucifer and the West to Ahriman.
-But it stands at risk when it comes to the right development of the Consciousness Soul: "In other words, whereas in British regions the instinctive basis for the development of the Consciousness Soul is present, the German Mid-European must be educated into the Consciousness Soul if he is to make this active within him in any way.
-He can achieve this only through education."9 If this is not cultivated consciously, a vacuum arises that can be filled by demonic forces.
-Extreme conditions of social upheaval and decadence, as those consciously cultivated by the powers of the West before World War II, led to this scenario and the rise of Hitler and the Nazi regime.
+But it stands at risk when it comes to the right development of the consciousness soul: "In other words, whereas in British regions the instinctive basis for the development of the consciousness soul is present, the German Mid-European must be educated into the consciousness soul if he is to make this active within him in any way.
+He can achieve this only through education."
+If this is not cultivated consciously a vacuum arises which can be filled by demonic forces.
+Extreme conditions of social upheaval and decadence, as those consciously cultivated by the powers of the West before WWII, led to this scenario and the rise of Hitler and the Nazi regime.
 This was further compounded with Western Germany being delivered to the mass anti-culture of Americanism and Eastern Germany to Bolshevism, both of which lead to a collapse of the free cultural life.